hoyathalis/hnmscraper/README.md

 # H&M Product Scraper

-This project scrapes product links and details from the H&M women's tops section on their website.
+This project scrapes product links and details from the H&M <<Any Category>> section on their website.
 The scraper is designed to efficiently collect product information using concurrent requests and rotating user-agent headers to mimic real browser requests.

 ## Features